Lho La: History and name

+Ang Jangbu Sherpa, referring to monasteries founded in the early 20th century, said "[...] my grandfather used to tell me stories of how in the old days, monks from the Tengboche Monastery used to commute to the Rongbuk monastery in Tibet over the Lho La pass [...]
+What was once a standard route for the villagers has become a menacing trail that cannot take without proper climbing gear."

+In contrast to claimed traverses, the 1921 Everest expedition account mentions the Nangpa La route as a path for trade between Tibet and Nepal, however Lho La was described as a "hopeless precipice".

 Following the 1952 Swiss Mount Everest expedition it was suggested that "Lho La" (South Pass) was an unsatisfactory name because it lies to the west of Everest and it would better be renamed "Khumbu La" because it led up from the Khumbu Glacier.
 This would allow the South Col to be called "Lho La" as it is the col south of Everest and between it and Lhotse.
-Unfortunately the Nangpa La had been called the Khumbu La in the past and was still sometimes being called by that name.
+However the Nangpa La had also been called the Khumbu La in the past by local travellers and was still sometimes called by that name.
 British sentiment was against the proposed name changes and the new names never stuck.